determined-ai/determined/tools/k8s/remote_connect.md

 A public facing server is used as a reverse proxy to forward traffic to the internal Determined master running on your local machine to make it accessible to Determined workloads running on the target cluster.

 - Ensure that the firewall is configured to allow traffic on the given port range.
 - A shared server might be available for engineers to use for reverse proxy purposes.
+[Check here for more info](https://hpe-aiatscale.slack.com/archives/C02PV33GSN5/p1722019350962399)

 ### SSH Server Configuration
 ```ini